 “When I have kids, my child will never talk back to me.”

 “What is wrong with these parents?
-I will never allow that behavior with my kid.”
+I will never tolerate that attitude with my kid.”

 We change as we learn.
-Parenting is a process.
-Many of us get to the point where we finally realize that there is a heck of a lot we do not know.
+Being a mom is a journey.
+And it’s so freeing when we finally realize and EMBRACE that there is a heck of a lot we do not know.

 - challenges as opportunities,